Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined

 \section{Introduction}

-Recently, theory of open quantum systems \cite{BRE02, gardiner2004quantum, weiss2012quantum} is widely applied to subatomic physics and cosmology as well as to the fields of condensed matter physics and atomic, molecular, and optical physics.
-For instance, the effects of quantum friction on nuclear collective dynamics are studied in nuclear fusion and fission processes \cite{tokieda2017quantum, bulgac2019unitary}, rapidity evolution of density matrix is derived for valence partons in hadrons or nuclei in high energy limit that enables one to calculate beyond the conventional Color Glass Condensate framework \cite{armesto2019color, li2020jimwlk}, and dissipation of inflaton due to coupling to environmental fields is found to suppress the power spectrum of temperature anisotropy in the cosmic microwave background at large scales \cite{boyanovsky2015effective, boyanovsky2016effective}.
+Recently, theory of open quantum systems \cite{BRE02, gardiner2004quantum, weiss2012quantum} is widely applied to subatomic physics and cosmology as well as to the fields of condensed matter physics and atomic, molecular, and optical (AMO) physics.
+For instance, the effects of quantum friction on nuclear collective dynamics are studied in nuclear fusion and fission processes \cite{tokieda2017quantum, bulgac2019unitary}, entanglement of valence partons with the rest of degrees of freedom in high-energy hadronic wave function is studied by analyzing the rapidity evolution of their density matrix \cite{armesto2019color, li2020jimwlk}, and dissipation of inflaton due to coupling to environmental fields is found to suppress the power spectrum of temperature anisotropy in the cosmic microwave background at large scales \cite{boyanovsky2015effective, boyanovsky2016effective}.
+Also, in the condensed matter and AMO physics, non-Hermitian physics, which naturally arises in certain limit of open system set up, is now developing very rapidly \cite{Ashida:2020dkc}.
 As is common to these examples, the open quantum system refers to a quantum system of our interest that couples to the environmental degrees of freedom, which is a ubiquitous situation in physics.

 In this review paper, I re-examine recent applications of the open quantum system approach to a particular subfield of high energy nuclear collisions -- in-medium properties of quarkonia in quark-gluon plasma (QGP).
 In particular, I show that all of the microscopic derivations of open system dynamics of quarkonia to date \cite{akamatsu2013real, Akamatsu:2014qsa, Blaizot:2015hya, Blaizot:2017ypk, Blaizot:2018oev, Brambilla:2016wgg, Brambilla:2017zei, Yao:2018nmy} can be reformulated in a unified framework on the basis of a simple quantum mechanical picture of quarkonium coupled with QGP particles, which is somewhat close to the method adopted in \cite{Blaizot:2017ypk, Blaizot:2018oev}.
 I believe that putting the previous efforts in a unified framework must provide a useful guide to this field because the descriptions used in the original derivations differ from one another: influence functional in the path integral formalism \cite{akamatsu2013real, Akamatsu:2014qsa, Blaizot:2015hya}, dynamical evolution of density matrix in the operator formalism \cite{Blaizot:2017ypk, Blaizot:2018oev, Yao:2018nmy}, and Dyson-Schwinger equation of correlation functions on the closed-time path \cite{Brambilla:2016wgg, Brambilla:2017zei}.